 A single letter from a landlord confirming full details of the rent liability listed below, together with confirmation the tenant is living in the property, is sufficient to meet both evidence requirements.

-See the Evidence verification guidance for timescales on providing information.
+See Evidence verification for the timescales for providing information.

 Evidence of rent liability for new claims and changes of address